lmammino/streams-workshop/01-buffer-vs-stream/README.md

 Why is this happening?

-Essentially because when we use `fs.readFileSync` we load all the binary content from the file in memory into a `Buffer` object.
-Buffers are limited in size as they live in memory.
+Essentially because when we use `fs.readFileSync` we load all the binary content from the file in memory using a `Buffer` object.
+Buffers are, by design, limited in size as they live in memory.

 Let's try to explain this better with an analogy...

-Imagine instead of copying bytes of data you have to help Mario moving blocks from one place to another:
+Imagine that, instead of copying bytes of data, you are using Mario to move blocks from one place to another:

 ![Mario trying to move some blocks](./images/buffer-analogy-001.jpg)